AlessandroCorradini/MongoDB-University/M220P - MongoDB for Python Developers/Chapter 2 - User-Facing Backend/Quiz.md

 ## Cursor Methods and Aggregation Equivalents

 Which of the following aggregation stages have equivalent cursor methods?
-Attempts Remaining:Correct Answer

-Check all answers that apply:

 - **$skip**
 - $out